DIY Spray Foam Insulation, Is It Worth It?

 Next to consider would be your geographical region?
 More specifically will you be doing the install while the temperatures are below 75°f?

 It’s important to note that these DIY spray foam kits need to be properly heated up, prior to and throughout the install process to achieve optimal results.
 Most manufacturers recommend at least 75°f.
-I personally have had better results at 90°f plus range. the end product of our professional spray foam equipment has a range of between 115°f – 140°f.
+Personally we have had better results at 90°f plus range.
+The end product of our professional spray foam equipment has a range of between 115°f – 140°f.
 More heat = better overall end product.

 Over 90% of the issues we see or have personally run into while using DIY kits are temperature related.
 In order to function properly it is imperative that the temperature of the canisters stay at a bare minimum of 75°f during install.
-I have found that the more the better.
 If you are located in a cold northern climate the DIY kit must be stored in a heated conditioned environment and for best results that temperature threshold should stay above 75°f during the install process as well.
+Even Florida winters may be a little too cold to get maximum yield and your moneys worth.

 Symptoms of an improperly functioning spray foam kit include off ratio product delivery.